joel-chu/To1source_event/README.md

 # nb-event-service

-> An universal Event Service for Javascript.
+> A universal Event Service for Javascript.

 ## Installation